- Best of All

 $3M–$6M: Premium Activity with Balanced Momentum

 Market Overview: Despite broader slowdowns in Miami’s condo market, the $3M–$6M segment in Coconut Grove is showing strong resilience.
-Inventory in this range has actually decreased, a rare trend in today’s environment.
+Inventory in this range has actually decreased from 28 to 17 months, a rare trend in today’s environment.
 This is largely due to limited supply, high product quality, and continued demand from end users who value Coconut Grove’s lifestyle and stability.

 Price per Square Foot: Prices have seen double-digit increases year over year in this tier.
 Buyers are paying a premium for well-located, well-designed condos in newer buildings.
 While top-of-the-line units can exceed $3,500 per square foot, most condos in this range hover between $1,500 and $2,500 per foot depending on finishes, views, and floor plans.